Fishing With Spices: What Are The Best Spices To Attract & Catch Fish?

 Now that you know why fish love spice, What kind of spices can you use with your fishing bait?
 Let’s assume that you have the ‘base’ bait already.
 This is either something you made yourself or a ready-made mix bought from the tackle shop.

 Generally, the base bait is carb-based, like fishmeal, bread crumbs, cereal, bran, or cornmeal.
-Usually, something full of starch and wheat.
+Usually, it is something full of starch and wheat.
 This bait will be quite boring for the fish, which is exactly why we are here – to spice things up a bit for you.

 What Are The Most Common Spices Used In Fishing Bait?